cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_fair_astro.md

 that explains the reasons for a missing value.
 Do not use different representations to indicate the different reasons.

-<em>Wrong example:</em> Using 0.00 for “not observed”, and -99.99 for “no detection”.
+<em>Wrong example:</em> Using 0.00 for “not observed”, and -99.99 for “no detection” in the same column.
-Stick to one value only!
+Stick to only one NULL value per column!

 e) Authors should include a human-readable description of the data, with at least the column descriptions, units, and references (on the